DanKo-code/Songs-Library-Upgraded/README.md

 docker-compose up
 ```

-4. Go to [http://localhost:3023/swagger/index.html#/](http://localhost:3023/swagger/index.html#/) and try uploading something.
+4. Go to [http://localhost:3023/swagger/index.html#/](http://localhost:3023/swagger/index.html#/).
 You should see swagger UI for testing api.